Effective support and training are keys to the successful implementation of any curriculum.

 Collaborative Coaching in the Connect4Learning Classroom

 In this session, district coaches discover how to best support teaching teams in implementing the Connect4Learning curriculum with fidelity.
-This session focuses on helping teachers new to Connect4Learning to adjust to the curriculum, as well as on ways to support more-experienced teachers in continuing to learn and grow in their understanding.

 The Connect4Learning Online Portal includes self-paced learning modules that introduce each of the six curriculum units.
 Designed to support educators with effective curriculum implementation, these engaging and interactive modules highlight specific teaching methods, project preparation, and teaching tips for each unit.
 Watch the video trailers below for a sneak peek at each module.